A runner’s best friend

 5. Look for shoe sales – if you watch the sales, you can pick up a good pair of running shoes anywhere from 25-50% off the retail price.
 Shoes change styles or colors every season and retailers are looking to unload “old styles” quite often.

-6. Change your shoes every season – training shoes only last anywhere from 300 to 500 miles.
+6. Change your shoes often – training shoes only last anywhere from 300 to 500 miles.
 This means that you should change your shoes about every new sport season, depending upon how many miles you’ve run.
+Having a 2nd pair is a good way to prevent injury… shoes will last longer as well.

 7. Racing flats – these are strongly recommended for any serious and/or varsity athlete.